 |Only one subclause is allowed at a time.
 For example, you can't add and drop PRIMARY KEY or UNIQUE constraints in the same ALTER TABLE statement.|

 |ALTER TABLE DROP CONSTRAINT (PRIMARY KEY or UNIQUE)||Clustered index|

 The underlying table can't be modified, truncated, or dropped while an online index operation is in process.

 The online option setting (ON or OFF) specified when you create or drop a clustered index is applied to any nonclustered indexes that must be rebuilt.
 For example, if the clustered index is built online by using CREATE INDEX WITH DROP_EXISTING, ONLINE=ON, all associated nonclustered indexes are re-created online also.

 When you create or rebuild a UNIQUE index online, the index builder and a concurrent user transaction may try to insert the same key, therefore violating uniqueness.
-If a row entered by a user is inserted into the new index (target) before the original row from the source table is moved to the new index, the online index operation will fail.
+If a row entered by a user is inserted into the new index (target) before the original row from the source table is moved to the new index, the online index operation fails.

-An online operation cannot be performed when an index contains a column of the large object type, and in the same transaction there are update operations before this online operation.
+An online operation can't be performed when an index contains a column of the large object type, and in the same transaction there are update operations before this online operation.
 To work around this issue, place the online operation outside the transaction or place it before any updates in the transaction.

 Disk space considerations